ultimate271/notes/sanderson/elantris/elantris02.01.sanderson.md

 [Author]: # {sanderson}

 # CHAPTER 1
+_Proper People_
+_Prince Raoden of Arelon: Shaod and new resident of Elantris_ _Galloden of Duladel: Shaod and Arelon by blood_

 ## Prince Raoden wakes up to find himself transformed as a Shaod
 Prince Raoden of Arelon awoke early that morning, completely unaware that he